Only available in Nexus Repository Pro. Interested in a free trial? Start here.

 Files in this directory should be in a directory structure that supports the desired format (see format list below).

-NEW IN 3.31 Enable Hard Links - For some formats (see
+Enable Hard Links - For some formats (see

 Hard Link Support in table below), enabling this option will create hard links for the blobs in the source directory to be used in the target directory.
 A physical copy of the blobs will not be created in the target directory.
 This can save time if the source directory will continue to be accessible by the current instance.
 Ensure you have read the hard link requirements under Planning and Requirements.